OPIN-Smart-Home/SmartLamp/README.md

    ![Check IP](https://github.com/OPIN-Smart-Home/SmartLamp/blob/main/asset/check_ip.jpeg)

 3. **Exit Configuration Mode**
    - After checking the IP address, select `Exit` to complete the configuration process.
-The LED will turn solid, indicating that the SmartLamp is successfully connected to your WiFi network.
+The LED will turn solid, indicating that the Smart Lamp is successfully connected to your WiFi network.

 ### 4. Connect OPIN Smart Lamp to OPIN Mobile App
 1. **Add New Device**
    - Open the OPIN mobile app and click the `Add New Device` option.
    - Select `Smart Lamp` from the list of devices.
-   - Enter the `Device ID` and `IP Address` of the SmartLamp.
+   - Enter the `Device ID` and `IP Address` of the Smart Lamp.
    - Click `Submit`.
    > **Note**: Ensure that the device ID and IP address are correct; otherwise, the process will fail.

-2. **Control the SmartLamp**
+2. **Control the Smart Lamp**
    - Navigate to the dashboard in the OPIN mobile app.
    - Select `Smart Lamp`.
-   - You can remotely turn the SmartLamp on or off and monitor its current state.
-Additionally, the app offers the `Auto Off` feature, which automatically turns off the SmartLamp when no person is detected in the room.
+   - You can remotely turn the Smart Lamp on or off and monitor its current state.
+Additionally, the app offers the `Auto Off` feature, which automatically turns off the Smart Lamp when no person is detected in the room.
 For more details, refer to the [Auto Off feature documentation](<https://github.com/OPIN-Smart-Home/OPIN-JetsonNano-public#auto-off-feature>).

 ### 5. Manual Control
-- Use the connected switch to manually turn the SmartLamp on or off.
+- Use the connected switch to manually turn the Smart Lamp on or off.
 This feature allows users to control the device without the need for the mobile app.
-- When the SmartLamp is controlled via the switch, the state will automatically sync and update in the OPIN mobile app, ensuring the app always displays the correct status of the SmartLamp.
+- When the Smart Lamp is controlled via the switch, the state will automatically sync and update in the OPIN mobile app, ensuring the app always displays the correct status of the Smart Lamp.

 ### 6. Troubleshooting
 - **Device Not Responding**: